webdriverio/webdriverio/website/docs/Options.md

 Every hook has as parameter specific information about the lifecycle (e.g. information about the test suite or test).
 Read more about all hook properties in [our example config](https://github.com/webdriverio/webdriverio/blob/master/examples/wdio.conf.js#L183-L326).

-__Note:__ Some hooks (`onPrepare`, `onWorkerStart` and `onComplete`) are executed in a different process and therefor can not share any global data with the other hooks that live in the worker process.
+__Note:__ Some hooks (`onPrepare`, `onWorkerStart` and `onComplete`) are executed in a different process and therefore can not share any global data with the other hooks that live in the worker process.

 ### onPrepare